 Business Intelligence is all about Business Analytics

 A few Business Intelligence vendors believe that Business Analytics (BA) differs from Business Intelligence (BI).
 A couple of years ago a few vendors like IBM Cognos and SAS Institute said that the term Business Intelligence fall short.
-They find out that Business Intelligence is all about Analytics: analysing data to get to know why things happen(ed) and what might happen in the future.
+They find out that Business Intelligence is all about Analytics: analyzing data to get to know why things happen(ed) and what might happen in the future.
 Today, many vendors have adopted the analytics concept and they use the phrase ‘Analytics’ instead of the term Business Intelligence, or they use it in addition to it.

 What do they mean by Analytics?

-The huge difference between Business Intelligence and Business Analytics is what they say ‘predictive analysis’, ‘predictive modelling’ and fact-based management in order to drive better decision making.
+The huge difference between Business Intelligence and Business Analytics is what they say ‘predictive analysis’, ‘predictive modeling’ and fact-based management in order to drive better decision making.
 Where Business Intelligence is about OLAP, dashboards and reporting about the past, is Analytics about reporting about why things happen and events that might happen in the future.

 Business Analytics does heavily lean on statistical and quantitative analysis, mostly on large data sets.
 Remarkable is that IBM Cognos and SAS – and the public with regard to them – are barely using the word business intelligence on social media.
 The graph below displays the difference between the amount of posts that are related to business intelligence and the posts that contain the word ‘analytics’.